shindekokoro/staff-monitoring-system/README.md

 Type in terminal:
 1. `git clone https://github.com/shindekokoro/staff-monitoring-system.git`
 2. `npm install`
+3. Make sure MySQL server and database accessible
+   - `CREATE DATABASE IF NOT EXISTS sms`

 ## Usage
 1. Make any changes to config.json as needed